Frequently Asked Questions

 a.
 How do I get started on my application for student teaching?

 i.
 Go to our main web page and click on the link that says "Student Teaching" Under application process, there will be an application check list.

 b.
 How soon can I start the application?

 i.
 It is never too early to start the application process.
 We advise the students to give themselves enough time to finish it before the application deadline.
 We actually encourage you to complete it early.

 c.
 What are the available student teaching semesters?

 a.
 What is a Prep Plan?

 i.
-Your Teacher Candidate Preparation Plan is verification that you have completed or will complete the classes and tests required for your major prior to student teaching.
+Your Teacher Candidate Preparation Plan is verification that you have completed or will complete all the classes and tests required for your major prior to student teaching.

 b.
 Where do I get my Prep Plan?